Table of Contents:

 - Clinical Signs of Otitis Externa

 - Home Care and Prevention

 Overview of Ear Infections in Dogs

-Otitis externa, commonly referred to as an “ear infection”, is an ear condition characterized by inflammation of the dog’s external ear canal.
+Otitis externa, commonly referred to as an “ear infection,” is a condition characterized by inflammation of a dog’s external ear canal.
 It is particularly prevalent in dogs with long, floppy ears and is relatively uncommon in cats.
-Ear infections represent one of the top 10 reasons dogs present to veterinarians and may affect up to 20 percent of dogs.

 - Scratching or rubbing the ears

 - An abnormal odor or discharge from the ear

 - Redness and swelling of the external ear canal

 - Hearing deficits